 - Your tone, approach, and your brand’s look and feel

 Even if you think you know who your buyer persona is, it’s still a good idea to check your website audience.
-Tools such as Competitor Research help you easily visualize valuable information on your location, language, traffic geography, and many other valuable data points.
+Tools such as Competitive Research help you easily visualize valuable information on your location, language, traffic geography, and many other valuable data points.

 - Find the right keywords: